lucia-auth/lucia/pages/sessions/cookies/nextjs.md

 });
 ```

-Use `getCurrentSession()` to get the current user in server components, server actions, and route handlers.
-Keep in mind that each server action function
+This function can be used in server components, server actions, and route handlers (but importantly not middleware).

 ```ts
 // app/api/page.tsx